 - Authorization Code is updated once every 30 seconds.
-Authentication Code that has been successfully authenticated cannot be reused. - Authentication failures caused by Authentication Code are not affected by login policy settings.
-Failure to authenticate with an authorization code is not counted as a failure in an operation that locks the account. - If authentication with Authorization Code fails three times in 30 seconds, you cannot log in for the next 30 seconds. - Users whose authentication method is "Open LDAP/Microsoft Active Directory (LDAP)" cannot enable Multi-Factor Authentication. - Users whose authentication method is "Open LDAP/Microsoft Active Directory (LDAP)" can enable Multi-Factor Authentication.
+Authentication Code that has been successfully authenticated cannot be reused.

+- Authentication failures caused by Authentication Code are not affected by login policy settings.
+Failure to authenticate with an authorization code is not counted as a failure in an operation that locks the account. - If authentication with Authorization Code fails three times in 30 seconds, you cannot log in for the next 30 seconds. - Users whose authentication method is "Open LDAP/Microsoft Active Directory (LDAP)" can enable Multi-Factor Authentication.